charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 - **Extend Training Data:** Use the full WikiText-2 dataset (rather than just 1000 samples) to get more realistic coverage and reduce overfitting.
 - **Fine-Tune Hyperparameters:** Adjust learning rates, batch sizes, and sequence lengths to improve stability and convergence.
-- **Efficiency and Memory Improvement:** Track speed and memory usage of attention masks.

-- **Attention Restructuring for NSA**: train NSA model longer and fix incoherent context later in the sentence generation
+- **Attention Restructuring for NSA**: fix incoherent context later in the sentence generation
 - **Fix Performer Implementation**: fully flush out Performer implementation
 - **Add Kerformer Implementation**: add Kerformer implementation and compare with previous methods